cn0047/stash/ed/os/cpu.md

 CPU bursts vary from process to process, and from program to program.

-Whenever the CPU becomes idle, it is the job of the CPU Scheduler (short-term scheduler) to select another process from the ready queue (FIFO) to run next.
+Whenever the CPU becomes idle, it's the job of the CPU Scheduler (short-term scheduler) to select another process from the ready queue (FIFO) to run next.
 A scheduling system allows one process to use the CPU while another is waiting for I/O.